cerebral/overmind/packages/proxy-state-tree/README.md

 # proxy-state-tree

-An implementation of the Mobx/Vue state tracking approach with a state tree, for library authors
+An implementation of the Mobx/Vue state tracking approach with a state tree, for library authors.

 `npm install proxy-state-tree`

 ## Why

 The **proxy-state-tree** project is created to stimulate innovation in state management.
 The introduction of [Flux](https://facebook.github.io/flux/) was followed by a big wave of libraries trying to improve on the idea.
 All these iterations helped moving the community forward and [Redux](https://redux.js.org/) was born a year later.
 It was frustrating to have all these variations of the same idea, but at the same time it made the core idea better.
 One factor I believe made this possible is that Flux state management is based on **immutability**.
 It is a difficult concept to understand, but when you understand it, it is easy to implement the concept of **change**.
 You literally just check if a value you depend on has changed.
 That said, immutability tends to put a lof effort on the hands of the consumer.
 You have to think really hard about how you structure state and expose state to components to avoid performance issues and prevent boilerplate.

 [vuejs](https://vuejs.org/) and [mobx](https://github.com/mobxjs/mobx) has a different approach to **change**.
 They use **getter/setter interception** to track access to state and changes to state.
 This concept completely removes the consumers burden of how the state is structured and how it is exposed to the different parts of the app.
 You just expose state in any form and the usage is automatically tracked and optimized.
 The problem with this approach though is that it is difficult to implement as a library author. **I want to change that!**